 Muscular dystrophies are a group of inherited muscle disorders in which one or more genes Genes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more needed for normal muscle structure and function are defective, leading to muscle weakness Weakness Weakness refers to loss of muscle strength.
 That is, people cannot move a muscle normally despite trying as hard as they can.
 However, the term is often misused.
 Many people with normal muscle... read more and muscle wasting (dystrophy) of varying severity.

-Facioscapulohumeral muscular dystrophy (FSHMD) is inherited via an autosomal dominant gene.
+Facioscapulohumeral muscular dystrophy (FSHMD) is inherited via an autosomal dominant gene Dominant x-linked disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
+Chromosomes are made of a very long strand... read more .
 Therefore, a single abnormal gene is sufficient to cause the disorder, and the disorder can appear in either males or females.
 It is the most common form of muscular dystrophy and occurs in about 7 out of 1,000 people.